blairanderson/serverlessconsultants/plugins/serverless-plugin-iopipe.md

 Alternatively, you can add an [iopipe configuration to your package.json](https://github.com/iopipe/iopipe-js-core#packagejson-configuration).

 You're set!
-The plugin will run during an `sls deploy`.
+The plugin will run during an `sls deploy` or during `sls invoke local`.

 Check out an [example here](https://github.com/iopipe/serverless-plugin-iopipe/blob/master/example/serverless.yml).